tedht/Project-SM/README.en.md

 ## Launching the application

-To launch the game, click on the provided game.exe located in the root directory of the project.
+A game.zip file containing a working version of game.exe is provided.
+Simply extract the file to the root directory, then click on game.exe to run the application.

-## Compiling and Running the application
+## Compiling the application
 Note that this project has only been tested on Windows.
 It is most likely not possible to compile it on any other platform.